 In the early 1920s, after the arrival of the automobile era, Boulder also promoted itself as the “Gateway to the Rockies.”
 At the intersection of Arapahoe Road (Colorado 7) and U.S. 287, Boulder’s American Legion association put up a billboard in an attempt to divert northbound motorists to drive to Boulder (and into the mountains) instead of continuing on to Longmont and Estes Park.
 At the time, Arapahoe Glacier in western Boulder County was a tourist destination.

 One of the biggest “boosters” was pharmacist and civic leader Eben G. Fine.
-The locals gave him the honorary title “Mr. Boulder” as he traveled around the country giving his lecture and slide presentation, “Rambling Through The Rockies.”
+The locals gave him the honorary title “Mr. Boulder” as he traveled around the country giving his lecture and slide presentation, “Rambling Through the Rockies.”
 Fine’s intent was to encourage people to visit (and hopefully move to) Boulder.
-His name lives on in Eben G. Fine Park off of Arapahoe Avenue.
+His name lives on in Eben G. Fine Park off Arapahoe Avenue.

 In the 1930s, Boulder further extended its hospitality when the Chamber of Commerce (formerly the Commercial Association) hung a “Welcome to Boulder” sign from an irrigation pipe over 12th Street (now Broadway) between Linden and Norwood avenues.

 Meanwhile, the Boulder Chamber of Commerce updated a Boulder County map and painted a list of “Interesting Facts” on the side of the Boettcher Building at the southwest corner of 12th (Broadway) and Pearl streets.
 When this photo was taken in 1940, Boulder had a population of 12,980.
-Below listing of the number of men on the police force (8), the total of hotel rooms (240), and the number of hospital beds (145) was the Chamber of Commerce’s then most-recent slogan, “Come To Play, Come to Stay.”
+Below the listing of the number of men on the police force (8), the total of hotel rooms (240), and the number of hospital beds (145) was the Chamber of Commerce’s then most-recent slogan, “Come To Play, Come to Stay.”

 Beginning in the 1950s, local “Welcome Wagon” women — loaded with baskets of free samples, coupons and business brochures — visited newcomers in their homes.
-They also extended their welcome to mothers of new babies, teenagers on their sixteenth birthdays, and newly engaged young women.
+They also extended their welcome to mothers of new babies, teenagers on their 16th birthdays, and newly engaged young women.

 The “Interesting Facts” painting survived into the 1960s.
 By then, Boulder’s population had exploded.
 In reflecting on the slogan a few decades later, one Boulder old-timer suggested another line: “Now go away.”